RCgmbh/PiLot/docs/basics.md

        psk="password"
 }
 ```
 For the country, set your country's 2 letter ISO code.
 Replace network_name by the name of your Wi-Fi, and password by your Wi-Fi password, then save the file.
-Now you can safely remove the SD card, insert it into your Raspberry Pi and power it on.
+Now you can safely remove the SD card and insert it into your Raspberry Pi.
+If you want to access your PiLot over ethernet, connect it to your local netork.
+Now power it on.

 ### Connect to your Raspberry Pi
 Connect to your PiLot via SSH: Open a command window / terminal window, and enter `ssh pi@raspberrypi`.
 You might have to confirm by typing "yes", then enter the password "raspberry".
 You should now see `pi@raspberrypi:~ $`.
 Feel good, as you just brought life to your tiny computer.
 Now the first thing is to change the default password of the user "pi" to something that Google doesn't know.
 Type `passwd` and follow the instructions.